gopaljadhao/best-repo-ever/README.md

 I want to complete this project as early as possible. now i am connecting to the people to my team. namste tatagit add
+Remember, the power of branching comes from a safe place to make changes, and the power to review and test in pull requests.
+When you decide your branching expectations as a team, keep it lightweight and easy to learn.
+Focus on collaboration.